Ginjinha in Lisbon: 4 Authentic Places to Drink It

 Ginjinha-Rubi

-A short walking distance from the two rivals, Ginjinha Rube also serves a sour cherry option drink.
+A short walking distance from the two rivals, Ginjinha Rube also serves Ginjinha.
 The cherries come from Obidos, and the bar dates back to the 1930s.
-Tourists and locals visit it.
+As you can see in the photo, the inside has beautiful walls.

 Ginjinha da Ribeira